Asus ProArt P16 vs. Razer Blade 16, Asus ROG Zephyrus G16 comparison

 As far as external temperatures go, all these laptops keep comfortable to the touch both with general use and with sustained loads.

 The Zephyrus offers the ability to idle the fans with light use, as long as you keep it on the Silent profile.
-The other two constantly spin the fans, as low levels with mixed use on the ProArt, and at fairly noticeable levels on the Blade 16.
+The other two constantly spin the fans, at low levels with mixed use on the ProArt, and at fairly noticeable levels on the Blade 16.
 Silent mode on the Blade 16 needs to be tweaked down in noise and performance.

 Audio quality is important on a modern laptop, and despite the fact that all of these pack 6x speakers, the Blade 16 can’t keep up with the other two in terms of either volume or general sound quality.